vinyldns/vinyldns/CONTRIBUTING.md

 1. Sync your branch with latest `git rebase master`.
 Note: If you have merge conflicts, you will have to resolve them
 1. Revise your Pull Request, making changes recommended in the comments / code review
 1. Stage and commit these changes on top of your existing commits
-1. When all tests pass, `git push origin your-user-name/user-branch-name` to revise your commit.
-GitHub automatically recognizes the update and will re-run verification on your Pull Request!
+1. When all tests pass, `git push origin your-user-name/user-branch-name` to revise your commit. _Note: If you rebased or altered the commit history, you will have to force push with a `-f` flag._ GitHub automatically recognizes the update and will re-run verification on your Pull Request!

 ### Pull Request Approval